waynehoover/s3_direct_upload/README.md

 ## Options for S3Upload jQuery Plugin

 * `path:` manual path for the files on your s3 bucket.
 Example: `path/to/my/files/on/s3`
-  Note: the file path in your s3 bucket will effectively be `path + key`.
+  Note: Your path MUST start with the option you put in your form builder for `key_starts_with`, or else you will get S3 permission errors.
+The file path in your s3 bucket will be `path + key`.
 * `additional_data:` You can send additional data to your rails app in the persistence POST request.
 This would be accessible in your params hash as  `params[:key][:value]`
   Example: `{key: value}`
 * `remove_completed_progress_bar:` By default, the progress bar will be removed once the file has been successfully uploaded.
 You can set this to `false` if you want to keep the progress bar.